kohler/hotcrp/README.md

 `lib/createdb.sh --help` for more information.
 You will need to decide on a name for your database (no spaces allowed).

     The username and password information for the conference database is stored in `conf/options.php`, which HotCRP marks as world-unreadable.
-You must ensure that your web server can read this file, for instance by changing its group.
+You must ensure that your PHP can read this file.

 2. Edit `conf/options.php`, which is annotated to guide you.
 (`lib/createdb.sh` creates this file based on `src/distoptions.php`.)

 3. Configure your web server to access HotCRP.
 The right way to do this depends on which server you’re running.

+    **Nginx**: Configure Nginx to access `php-fpm` for anything under the HotCRP URL path.
+All accesses should be redirected to `index.php`.
+This example, which would go in a `server` block, makes `/testconf` point at a HotCRP installation in /home/kohler/hotcrp (assuming that the running `php-fpm` is listening on port 9000):

+        location /testconf/ {
+            fastcgi_pass 127.0.0.1:9000;
+            fastcgi_split_path_info ^(/testconf)(/.*)$;
+            fastcgi_param PATH_INFO $fastcgi_path_info;
+            fastcgi_param SCRIPT_FILENAME /home/kohler/hotcrp/index.php;
+            include fastcgi_params;
+        }

+    You may also set up separate `location` blocks so that Nginx serves files under `images/`, `scripts/`, and `stylesheets/` directly.

     **Apache**: Generally you must add a `<Directory>` to `httpd.conf` (or one of its inclusions) for the HotCRP directory, and an `Alias`